 With your child, regardless of what year level they are, read through the units of learning to find out how many lessons are included, where there are instructions to be followed, icons to note or resources that could be printed or downloaded.
 Read any helpful information sections to get a sense of what needs to be completed.

 Together decide how many lessons there are for each subject and when they are going to be completed.
 Create a schedule or timetable for how to progressively work through the sequence of lessons and activities—teachers may have already set a schedule.

 learning space set up with the necessary tools and resources to help your child focus and learn.
 You may like to create a chart or list to check off as lessons and activities are completed.

 Remember to check-in with your school and/or your teacher/s if you need support.

 Copyright in the C2C Materials is owned by, or in the case of some third party materials, licensed to, the State of Queensland.
 Apart from use authorised by the licence or permitted under the Copyright Act 1968, all rights are reserved.

 C2C materials are made available only under the terms of the

 must be unzipped prior to use.
 If they are not unzipped, links will not be accessible.

-The instructions on how to unzip the two-week units of work are available:
+The instructions on how to unzip the learning packages are available:

 Note: Mac OS automatically unzips the package upon download.